When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

-There are two main types of sleep apnea.
+There are two main types of sleep apnea, both of which require treatment.
 Obstructive sleep apnea (OSA) involves pauses or reduced breathing during sleep due to complete or partial airway blockages.
 By contrast, for people with central sleep apnea (CSA), breathing stops during sleep as a result of issues with the brain or nervous system.

-People with OSA face an increased risk 5 for high blood pressure, type 2 diabetes, and other health issues.
-Research also shows untreated OSA can lead to temporary brain damage.
-The good news is that there are many sleep apnea treatments available that can help reduce the risk of these complications.
+It is important to properly diagnose and treat sleep apnea.
+People with OSA face an increased risk for high blood pressure, type 2 diabetes, and other health issues.
+Sleep apnea treatment can help reduce the risk of these complications.

 Therapy Treatments for Sleep Apnea

 Multiple non-invasive treatment options for sleep apnea exist, some of which are more effective than others.
 Non-surgical options fall into two categories: positive airway pressure (PAP) devices and oral appliances.

 Doctors consider continuous positive airway pressure (CPAP) the gold standard treatment for OSA, and it is usually the first treatment offered to people diagnosed with moderate or severe obstructive sleep apnea.
 Generally, a CPAP machine plugs into an outlet and sits next to a sleeper’s bed.
 A tube connects the machine to a mask that covers the sleeper’s mouth, nose, or both.
 Then, the CPAP machine blows air into the sleeper’s airway, which helps keep it open during sleep.

 CPAP is considered the most effective OSA treatment, but it must be used nightly.
 CPAP therapy is less effective at treating central sleep apnea.